how to solve your job search woes

 them.

-Besides providing you great books to
+Besides providing you great how-to

-written many works to entertain you or
+books, I have written many works to

-help you improve your life and I have
+entertain you or help you improve your

-many more on the way.
-Also, you can
+life and I have many more on the way.

-become a better writer and have more
+Also, you can become a better writer

-author success by reading my author
+and have more author success by

-tips page here plus the blog posts I
+reading my author tips page plus the

-write, so please come back frequently.
+blog posts I write, so please come back

-to conquer your job search challenges, I
+solve your job search woes, I write to

-write to make you a reader who’s more
+make you a reader who’s more amused

-amused and more prepared to enhance
+and more prepared to enhance your life

-your life without using profanity.
-Please
+without using profanity.
+Please stick

-means a lot to me.
+a lot to me.